AI can reduce inequality and polarization by making the internet less social.

 Yesterday, I wrote about the 50-fold increase in the productivity of manual laborers in the 20th Century.
 In the decades ahead, experiments with new work arrangements are expected to lead to similar increases in the productivity of knowledge workers.
 But there is a key difference between manual labor and knowledge

 "If you can do your job from Boulder, it can be moved to Bangalore."
 This tweet from Scott Galloway makes a common argument regarding why employees should rush back to the office.
-It also taps into a sense of anxiety that one's job is about to be "shipped" away.
-The
+It also taps into a sense of anxiety that one's job is about to

 The internet matches us with those who'd pay most for our unique combination of skills and characteristics.
 It also exposes us to anxieties that were previously reserved only for pop stars.